 Using More Than One Online Marketplace Platform Is Good Marketing for an e-Commerce Business

 One of the most obvious reasons to sell items on multiple sites is to create leverage and allow yourself to have a backup plan in case your primary sales channel isn't substantial.
+That would mean selling on Vinted, while you also sell on Instagram with Shopify.
 But here are more advantages of cross-posting:

 - While you may not gain a large customer base right away, reaching wider audiences will be beneficial in the long run.
 You don't need to sell on all of these websites, but when you cross-list, you can monitor the data and reach and figure out what customers look for on each website.